 | File Type: | docx |

-Choose a landmark 1st Amendment case (freedom of speech, press, religion, and assembly) that interests you, research it, and write a 2-page "brief" on the case, using 11-pt font and 1.15 spacing.
-Here is a good place to start searching: https://en.wikipedia.org/wiki/List_of_United_States_Supreme_Court_cases_involving_the_First_Amendment.
-There are lots and lots of very interesting 1st Amendment cases, covering all sorts of things!
-Find one that interests you.
+Choose a landmark 1st Amendment case (freedom of speech, press, religion, and assembly) that interests you, research it, and write a 1-1/2 page "brief" of the case IN YOUR OWN HANDWRITING.
+There are lots and lots of very interesting 1st Amendment cases! https://en.wikipedia.org/wiki/List_of_United_States_Supreme_Court_cases_involving_the_First_Amendment.

 STUDENT EXAMPLES:

-Choose a landmark 1st Amendment case (freedom of speech, press, religion, and assembly) that interests you, research it, and write a 2-page "brief" on the case, using 11-pt font and 1.15 spacing.
-Here is a good place to start searching: https://en.wikipedia.org/wiki/List_of_United_States_Supreme_Court_cases_involving_the_First_Amendment.
-There are lots and lots of very interesting 1st Amendment cases, covering all sorts of things!
-Find one that interests you.
+Choose a landmark 1st Amendment case (freedom of speech, press, religion, and assembly) that interests you, research it, and write a 1-1/2 page "brief" of the case IN YOUR OWN HANDWRITING.
+There are lots and lots of very interesting 1st Amendment cases! https://en.wikipedia.org/wiki/List_of_United_States_Supreme_Court_cases_involving_the_First_Amendment.

 STUDENT EXAMPLES: